wcgordon1/wcgordon1/README.md

 # Here's a few 100% free forever apps I built:
 ## No sign up.
 No Ads.
 No Emails.
 Works in your browser:
+- Github Repos are open on these top 4.
+Take the code, use it if you want.
+All good.

 ### LinkedIn Banner Editor:
 - https://www.banners.li/